 The plays performed here honored Dionysos and were written by some of the greatest Greek writers such as Aeschylus, Sophocles, and Euripides.

-It remains a wonderful part of the Acropolis – be careful on the steps from the Acropolis down the slope to the Odeon!
+It remains a wonderful part of the Acropolis – but be careful and remember to watch your step from the Acropolis down the slope to the Odeon!

 Not getting the combined ticket if you’re visiting multiple sites

 Archaeology lover?
 History buff?
 If so, then chances are you’ll want to visit other sites than just the Acropolis.
 However, those entry fees will start to add up if you are purchasing them individually.